anthonycoffey/React-Native-App/memory-bank/activeContext.md

   - Installed `expo-camera` dependency.
   - Created `components/job/CameraCaptureModal.tsx` to provide a dedicated camera interface for taking photos.
 This modal handles camera permissions, displays a preview, and allows capturing a single image.
   - Modified `components/job/JobFiles.tsx`:
-    - Replaced the single "Upload File(s)" button with two icon buttons: a "camera" icon to launch `CameraCaptureModal.tsx` and a "folder" icon to use the existing `expo-document-picker` functionality.
+    - Replaced the single "Upload File(s)" button with two icon buttons: a "camera" icon to launch `CameraCaptureModal.tsx` and a "folder" icon to use the existing `expo-image-picker` functionality.
     - Integrated the `CameraCaptureModal` and its callback to handle uploading the captured image.
     - The document picker is now configured to primarily suggest images (`type: ['image/*']`).
   - Removed all code comments from `components/job/CameraCaptureModal.tsx` and `components/job/JobFiles.tsx` as per user request.